 The Kala Makala Waterman Soprano Ukulele is a good starter ukulele for kids because of the quality construction and fun design.
 The model is offered in a glow in the dark blue style and comes in the standard soprano size.
 This type is constructed from plastic, which is a good option for kids who don’t yet know how to handle the instrument delicately.
 The plastic also makes it easy to keep the children’s ukulele clean.

 The plastic design is actually inspired by the Maccaferri ukulele—a model type that gained popularity in the 1950s.
 Through 1969, over nine million Maccaferri ukuleles were sold in the United States.
 The draw of this type of ukulele for kids is that the plastic keeps the instrument at a very low price point and also makes it appropriate to bring on the go.
 The Kala Makala Waterman Soprano Ukulele set also includes a bag to easily transport the instrument safely.

-Sound: 7/10 – Not a lot of sustain, but better than one would expect from a plastic uke
+Sound: 7/10 – Not a lot of substance, but better than one would expect from a plastic ukulele

 Playability: 8/10 – Clean, clear chording